Cristiano Ronaldo: Sporting Lisbon to attempt to re-sign Manchester United forward in January - Paper Talk

 PSV could be forced to sell Cody Gakpo for as cheap as £25m when the January transfer window opens, according to reports in Holland.

-Sergio Romero has hinted he would love to return to Manchester United during a candid chat with fans outside Old Trafford.
+Sergio Romero has hinted he'd love to return to Manchester United during a candid chat with fans outside Old Trafford.

 SUNDAY TELEGRAPH